 With over 100 different hotels and resorts, it can be hard to decide where to stay in Cancun.
 Thankfully, with so many options, you are sure to find the right hotel for you.

-First thing you will need to decide: do you want to stay at a hotel or resort?
+The first thing you will need to decide is whether you want to stay at a hotel or resort.

 In general, hotels provide you with comfortable lodging, while resorts provide food, entertainment, and recreational activities.

-Resorts often have everything you need available on-site, including shopping, food, and fun, so that you could spend your entire vacation without leaving the resort property.
+Resorts often have everything you need available on-site, including shopping, food, and fun so that you can spend your entire vacation without leaving the resort property.